-The Anatomical Classification Committee is made up of approximately ten members from pharmaceutical companies as this has been found to be a size that is manageable and that supports open discussion.
-The Committee consists of individuals from EphMRA industry side member companies in Europe plus one Industry Member from Intellus.
-The Intellus representative is the Chair of the Intellus Classification Committee.
-There is a Liaison member from a pharmaceutical company based in Japan.
+The Anatomical Classification Committee is made up of approximately eight to ten members from pharmaceutical companies as this has been found to be a size that is manageable and that supports open discussion.
+The Committee consists of individuals from EPHMRA industry member companies plus one industry member from Intellus.
+There are Liaison members from pharmaceutical companies based in Japan and China.
 IQVIA is also present on the Committee as a non-voting member to provide support and expertise.
 Voting members of the Committee can only be from industry member pharmaceutical companies.

-The primary gualifications for membership are knowledge of the international pharmaceutical market and its products, and experience with the global secondary databases.
+The primary qualifications for membership are knowledge of the international pharmaceutical market and its products, and experience with the global secondary databases.
 Each member has the primary responsibility for one or more therapeutic categories.
 The most important goal is to have a specialist for each therapeutic area.
 Another goal is to have different countries represented on the Committee.
-For the benefit of the individual Committee members as well as the Committee, nominees for Committee membership are normally expected to try out with the Committee for a few meetings before officially joining the Committee.
-Generally, when positions on the Committee are available, nominations for members who meet the gualifications are sought from member companies.
+For the benefit of the individual Committee members as well as the Committee, nominees for Committee membership are normally expected to try out with the Committee before officially joining.
+Generally, when positions on the Committee are available, nominations for members who meet the qualifications are sought from member companies.
 Volunteers for the Committee could also be considered.
 The Committee reserves the right to appoint additional resources where appropriate (e.g. where a particular specialist knowledge is required) to support the Committee's work for fixed periods of time; these appointed personnel do not have voting rights.
-In order to add value to the industry and the Committee, members are expected to serve on the Committee for at least two years and attend at least 3 meetings per year.
+In order to add value to the industry and the Committee, members are expected to serve on the Committee for at least two years and to attend at least 3 meetings per year.
 This medium to long-term commitment will also enhance the experience for the Committee member.

 Each Committee member has the primary responsibility for any restructuring of the classification in their designated therapy areas.
-Requests for information on interpretation of the Guidelines or requests for change of classification of individual products are reviewed by the relevant Committee member and the changes approved.
-In addition, members are provided with information on new product launches in their assigned categories.
-This is to gain an understanding of the range of products being launched in a therapy area in order to: make recommendations for the re-structure of the classification to include new types of products observed; make improvements to the written guidelines; ensure new products are being classified as appropriate.
+Requests for information on interpretation of the Guidelines or requests for change of classification of individual products are reviewed and decided by the relevant Committee member.

-The Committee meets four times each year for approximately one and a half days.
-Since a different member of the Committee hosts each meeting, the location of the meeting rotates around member countries.
-It is the responsibility of the hosting Committee member to organise a venue and the logistics, and to provide a meeting room.
-EphMRA does not fund the travel expenses of Committee members.
-Representatives of pharmaceutical companies and data suppliers may, after invitation, come to present their issues at the Committee's working sessions.
+The Committee meets four times per year (approx 8-10 hours per meeting split over 2 days).
+One of these meetings is a hybrid virtual/face-to-face meeting held at the EPHMRA annual conference.
+The other three meetings are virtual.
+EPHMRA does not fund the travel expenses of Committee members.
+Representatives of pharmaceutical companies and data suppliers may, after invitation, come to present their topics at the Committee's working sessions.

 In order for the Committee to function at a high level, the members must be able to work closely together in an atmosphere of free and open exchange.
-This is achieved by members observing the following code of behaviour:
+This is achieved by members observing the following code of conduct:

 - While it is expected that members will consult with experts within their companies for advice, Committee members do not represent their companies, per se.
 Committee members consider the needs of the Classification System and industry analysts as the priority. - In order not to convey erroneous impressions about Committee viewpoints, preliminary decisions are not divulged outside of the Committee until the Committee has come to an agreement. - In order to encourage open debate and exploration of ideas, Committee members must be free to express their opinions within the Committee without concern of subsequent pressure.
-A value of the dialectic is that members can change their viewpoints during the discussions.
+A value of the forum is that members can change their viewpoints during the discussions.
 Therefore, opinions of individual Committee members remain within the Committee.